oveddan/itp_presentations/hpc/getting_started.md

 # Getting Started on NYU's HPC, for ITP Students

 Did you know that NYU has powerful computing power available for free for students?
 This workshop will be an introduction to [NYU's HPC,](https://www.nyu.edu/life/information-technology/research-and-data-support/high-performance-computing.html) an environment where you can run machine learning jobs with powerful GPUs for free.
-To preview what's possible to use, check out the resources [available on the Prince Cluster](https://wikis.nyu.edu/display/NYUHPC/Clusters+-+Prince)
+To preview what's possible to use, check out the resources [available on the Prince Cluster.](https://wikis.nyu.edu/display/NYUHPC/Clusters+-+Prince)

-This workshop will be a series geared toward ITP students.
+This will be a series geared toward ITP students.
 This first workshop of the series will go over:
-In it we will go over:

 1. What are the machine learning frameworks available
 2. How to request an account and gain access.
 3. How to login to the servers, and start jobs